HeleneBenk/Thesis/Cumo/CuMo/README.md

 This repository presents a **finetuned version of CuMo**, optimized for **household waste classification**.
 The model is based on the original **CuMo-mistral-7b** architecture from the CuMo paper.

+The model was fine-tuned on HPC infrastructure using Slurm.
+The corresponding Slurm scripts used for training and evaluation can be found at:
+`Thesis/Cumo/CuMo/scripts/cumo/mistral_7b/`

 ---

 ## Finetuned Model